 2013: Re-imaging Social Problems: Moving Beyond Social Constructionism

 2010: Social Justice Work

 Types of Sessions and Meetings

-Plenary Sessions - Essentially, "plenary" just means everyone.
-Thus, the plenary sessions are sessions to which everyone attending the meeting is invited.
-There are three plenary sessions: Opening Plenary, the SSSP Business Meeting, and the Presidential Address.
-Typically, the SSSP Business Meeting is held on the second day and the Presidential Address immediately follows.
+Plenary Sessions - Plenary sessions are sessions to which everyone attending the meeting is invited.
+There are three plenary sessions: SSSP Business Meeting, Presidential Addres, and Awards Ceremony.
+Typically, the SSSP Business Meeting is held on the first day and the Presidential Address and Awards Ceremony is held on the second day.
 Because these sessions are considered so important to the membership and the structure of the organization, no other sessions are scheduled concurrent with these sessions.